warehouse types

 • Stocks with high outdoor durability

-Closed Warehouses
+Enclosed Warehouses

 High-Bay Warehouses

-• Special equipment may be required (reach truck, narrow aisle forklift, etc.)
+• Special equipment (reach truck, narrow aisle forklift, etc.) may be required

 Silo-Type Warehouses